JKC-Codes/jkc-codes.github.io/site/Markup/posts/Eliminating Navigation Menu Flashes.md

 ## Requirements

 <ul>
 	<li><strong>Useable without JavaScript</strong> &mdash; As already stated, this website has always been built with progressive enhancement and graceful degradation in mind.
-My entire site is useable if the CSS and/or JavaScript fail.</li>
+My entire site must be useable if the CSS and/or JavaScript fail.</li>
 	<li><strong>Narrow pages aren't dominated by the navigation</strong> &mdash; The reason for using a collapsing menu in the first place is because I felt that my navigation links took up too much space at the smallest screen I support (320px by 480px).
 The navigation should always feel secondary to any other content.</li>
 	<li><strong>Navigation items are fully visible on wide screens</strong> &mdash; Since I'm only using a collapsing menu because of smaller screens, I should ditch it on larger screens which can comfortably accomodate all the navigation links.</li>
-	<li><strong>Accessible to assistive technology at all times</strong> &mdash; I aim to meet WAI-ARIA AAA standards.
+	<li><strong>Accessible to assistive technology at all times</strong> &mdash; I aim to meet WAI-ARIA AAA standards unless I have a very good reason not to.
 Not supporting assistive technologies would be a huge step backward.</li>
 </ul>